microsoft/X-Mem/src/README.md

 Documentation:
 	- Extensive Doxygen source code comments, PDF manual, HTML

+INCLUDED EXTENSIONS (under src/include/ext and src/ext directories):
+	- Loaded latency benchmark variant with load delays inserted as nop instructions between memory instructions.
+	  This is done for 64-bit chunks, forward sequential read load threads only at the moment.

 For feature requests, please refer to the contact information at the end of this README.